 Authors of regular papers are requested to send current biographies (no more than 100 words) and recent photographs at the time of paper acceptance.
 Electronic photos in .tif and .eps formats are acceptable and preferred to photographs.
 If photographs are used, they should be glossy prints of high contrast, without spurious marks.

 We are now able to accept color figures for web-only publication in IEEE Xplore while publishing black and white figures in the printed issue at no additional cost.
 Color images should be formatted and saved using a suitable graphics processing program that will allow you to create the images as PS, EPS or TIFF files, size them, and adjust the resolution settings.
 If you create your source files in Microsoft Excel or PDF, you will be able to submit your graphics without converting to a PS, EPS or TIFF file.
 All color graphics should be saved at a resolution of 400 DPI and at the size the image will be printed.
-The IEEE Graphics Checker is available through the IEEE Tools for Authors site.
+Graphics can be checked on the IEEE Author Center.
 The publisher requires both hard copies and electronic files of each color figure.

 Chinese, Japanese and Korean (CJK) Author Names